-High-dose flu vaccine better protects HIV-infected adultsJanuary 4th, 2013 in HIV & AIDS /
+High-dose flu vaccine better protects HIV-infected adultsJanuary 4, 2013 in Medicine & Health / HIV & AIDS

 (HealthDay)—HIV-infected adults achieve higher rates of seroprotection when immunized with a high-dose of the influenza trivalent vaccine compared to the standard dose, according to a study published in the Jan.
 1 issue of the Annals of Internal Medicine.